Tillandsia ionantha is one of the most colorful of the air plants, which are part of the genus Tillandsia from the Bromeliaceae family.

 These plants are not toxic to animals or people.
 In fact, cats tend to like munching on the leaves, so it’s a good idea to place it out of their reach.

-Pests rarely bother the ionantha.
+Pests rarely bother the ionantha air plant.
 As it doesn’t grow in soil, it absorbs fewer minerals that tend to attract insects and spider mites.